96% of our BSc (Hons) Sport and Exercise Science are in employment or further study six months after graduating Graduate Destination Survey 2016

 The module will introduce the following key areas of sport psychology such as: personality and individual differences; stress, anxiety and performance; group dynamics and team cohesion; motivation and goal setting; psychology of motor learning and control; self confidence in sport; concentration and attentional focus; exercise psychology.

-Human Nutrition I - 20 credits
+Sports Nutrition - 20 credits

-Biomechanics - 20 credits
+Sports Injuries and Biomechanics - 20 credits

 Exercise for Special Populations - 20 credits